 NRS 445B.340 Appeals to Commission: Notice of appeal.
 A party aggrieved may file notice of appeal with the Commission within 10 days after the date of notice of action of the Department, except as otherwise provided by law.
-(Added to NRS by 1973, 1809)

 NRS 445B.350 Appeals to Commission: Hearings.